Article Badge Image

 Are you already able to use online and mobile banking more?

-People who love technology and generally have no trouble adopting the latest gadgets and trends should have little trouble working with an online bank.
+People who love technology and generally have no trouble adopting the latest gadgets and trends should have little difficulty working with an online bank.

-If you often have trouble working your smartphone or adapting to new technology, you may a learning curve to deal with if you opt for an online savings account.
+If you often have trouble working your smartphone or adapting to new technology, you may have a learning curve if you opt for an online savings account.

-If everyone at the bank knows your name because you’re dropping by multiple times a week to make deposits or withdrawals, you might want to stick with a bank that has a physical presence.
+If everyone at the bank knows your name because you’re dropping by multiple times a week to make deposits or withdrawals, you might want to stick with a bank with a physical presence.

 What does customer service mean to you?